 -

 Simplifying Fractions: Understanding factors is essential for simplifying fractions.
-For example, if you have the fraction 72/144, you can simplify it by dividing both the numerator and denominator by their greatest common factor, which is 72.
+To give you an idea, if you have the fraction 72/144, you can simplify it by dividing both the numerator and denominator by their greatest common factor, which is 72.
 The simplified fraction is 1/2.

 Advanced Tips for Complex Scenarios